opensouls/community/julio/rag/super-julio-world/discord-server.md

 ## Level 3: Collectors' Corner

-RESTRICTED AREA - Access granted to verified collectors only.
+RESTRICTED LEVEL: Only for people who purchase an ordinal on secondary and get verified by Matrica.

 This is where the treasure hunters gather.
 It's filled with unique and magical collections, each telling a part of Julio's story: